 Security sector support

-At the NATO summit in Warsaw in 2016, Canada committed $195 million to help sustain financially the Afghan National Defense and Security Forces (ANDSF) from 2018 to 2021.
+At the North Atlantic Treaty Organization (NATO) summit in Warsaw in 2016, Canada committed $195 million to help sustain financially the Afghan National Defense and Security Forces (ANDSF) from 2018 to 2021.
 Canada provides this security sector support through NATO’s Afghan National Army Trust Fund (ANATF) and the United Nations Development Programme’s (UNDP) Law and Order Trust Fund for Afghanistan (LOTFA).

 Canada’s contributions to the ANATF continue to sustain and strengthen the Afghan National Army through training and operational support by providing technical assistance and professional development.
 This includes:

 - targeted support to promote recruitment and professional development of women